 This is around that time of the year again when the home ambience is stressful, with study sessions continuing till wee hours of the morning, when TV shows are a strict no and midnight snacking is fun.
 Exams are around the corner and while the exams are just for the kids, the stress is for the entire family.

 While your child is burying himself/herself in the extensive study load, as a parent it is extremely important that you take care of your child’s health.
-Exam pressure can lead to various health issues like headaches, upset stomach, etc. So, it is but mandatory to ensure that your child is eating healthy, and binging on foods that boost memory power.
+Exam pressure can lead to various health issues like headaches and upset stomach.
+So, it is mandatory to ensure that your child is eating healthy, and consuming brain-boosting foods that help to improve her memory power.

 Here are some memory-boosting foods that can be very helpful for students this exam season: